ioccc-src/winner/next/guidelines.md

 unless you count this one, in which case there are 3. :-)
 </p>

-We **DISLIKE** entries that use proprietary toolkits such as the `M*tif`, `Xv*ew`, or `OpenL*ok` toolkits, since not everyone has them.
+We **DISLIKE** submissions that use proprietary toolkits such as the `M*tif`, `Xv*ew`, or `OpenL*ok` toolkits, since not everyone has them.
 Use an open source toolkit that is widely and freely available instead.

 **NOTE**: The previous _guideline_ in this spot has been replaced by this _guideline_:

 <p class="leftbar">
-X client entries should try to not to depend on particular items in `.Xdefaults`.
+X client submissions should try to not to depend on particular items in `.Xdefaults`.
 If you must do so, be sure to note the required lines in the your `remarks.md` file.
 They should also not depend on any particular window manager.
 </p>

 <p class="leftbar">
-Try to avoid entries that play music that some people believe is copyrighted music.
+Try to avoid submissions that play music that some people believe is copyrighted music.
 </p>